 Nothing So Practical

-Do-calculus for Humans
+do-Calculus for Humans

-Seeing Is Not Doing
+Seeing vs. Doing

 No PrepPrepOverall